bohndezdev/cat-form-validator/README.md

 1. `npm install`
 2. `npm run build`.
 This will compile es6+ to es5 and minify the `lib/cat-form.js` for using on a webpage.

+### How to run Demo
+1. `cd demo`
+2. `npm install`
+3. `npm start` This makes the dist directory with the demo.
+Now, you cant go to http://localhost:8080.

 ---

 :smile_cat: